timwhat/Quartz58/JOURNAL.md

 ## July 17:

-- simplifed ergogen config to remove the PCB stuff
+- simplified ergogen config to remove the PCB stuff
 - TRRS conundrum
   - When deciding what to do with this keyboard I wanted a fallback just incase if there wasn't any batteries installed or I was using a normal promicro instead of a nicenano or their equivalents for them to keep working.
 Although when doing the schematic for the pcb I realized this is going to be a pretty difficult decision to make as I was already running out of pins, additionally there can be dangers if I do have this TRRS port to connect the two for them to fight on voltage
   - Additionally with its compatibility with zmk
   - Ultimately I decided to veto it for now and if I were to have one of the above problems I would just connect each separately to the computer.
 - ANO Directional Navigation and Scroll Wheel Rotary Encoder
-  - SPENT WAYYY too much time trying to find a premade schematic and footprint for this, although all this reaserch wasn't for nothing
+  - SPENT WAYYY too much time trying to find a pre-made schematic and footprint for this, although all this research wasn't for nothing
   - Found the white version of this encoder at digikey with the part number TSWB3NCB111LFS
   - Found datasheet for it, so I can later create my custom pcb for it
 - TPS65 Trackpad